Checkout icon

 Following European PSD2 guidelines, SCA is not required for:

-• Businesses that are not located in a PSD2 country (the EEA, Monaco, and the UK).
+• Businesses that are not located in a PSD2 country/region (the EEA, Monaco, and the UK).

-• Businesses that are located in a PSD2 country, but don't have customers in any of the PSD2 countries.
+• Businesses that are located in a PSD2 country/region, but do not have customers in any of the PSD2 countries/regions.

-• If a business is located in a PSD2 country and has customers both within and outside the PSD2 countries, then SCA only applies to payments made for customers within a PSD2 country.
+• If a business is located in a PSD2 country/region and has customers both within and outside the PSD2 countries/regions, then SCA only applies to payments made for customers within a PSD2 country/region.

 • Zero-value authorizations for card validation.